sahiga/developer.box.com/guides/authentication/oauth2/with-sdk.md

 ## 2. Redirect user

 Next, redirect the user to the authorization URL.
-Most of the SDKs support a simple way to get the authorization URL for an SDK client.
+Most of the SDKs support a way to get the authorization URL for an SDK client.

 <Tabs>